MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 #### Mutable Accessor

 The mutable index syntax method is the dual of the immutable one, allowing for both read and write operations.
-It takes a mutable reference of the subject type and returns an mutable reference to the element type.
+It takes a mutable reference of the subject type and returns a mutable reference to the element type.
 The `borrow_mut` function defined in `std::vector` is an example of this:

 ```move